JinLeeGG/DataAnalysis_Starbucks/README.md

 - **External Data**: Download and integrate CSV files containing other major coffee franchise locations in Korea

 ### Data Analysis
-- Geospatial analysis of coffee shop distributions
-- Proximity calculations between competing franchises
+- Distance calculations between competing franchises using the Haversine formula
-- Statistical analysis of location clustering patterns
 - Visualization of spatial relationships

 ## 🔧 Technologies Used